Page Reviewed / Updated - September 04, 2020

 Financially, Florida Medicaid considers both the income and assets (resources) of applicants.
 For an individual applicant in 2019, monthly income cannot exceed $2,313, which is 300% of the Federal Benefit Rate.
 If married, a couple's monthly income must be less than $4,626.
 Assets, which do not include a home (valued up to $585,000) or primary vehicle, must be valued at less than $2,000, or $3,000, for an individual and couple, respectively.
 Note that if one spouse is entering a nursing home or receiving long-term home and community based services, the other spouse is allowed to hold assets greater than that amount.
 As of 2019, this figure can be as much as $126,420.

 It is also important to note that persons with income and resources over these limits can still become eligible for Medicaid in Florida.
-Working with a Medicaid planning professional, monthly income in excess of the limit can be allocated to income trusts and some financial assets in excess of the limit can be converted into exempt assets.
-For individuals that are near the financial limits, it is strongly recommended they consult with a Medicaid planning professional prior to application to ensure the best possibility of acceptance into Medicaid.
+Working with a Medicaid planning professional, monthly income more than the limit can be allocated to income trusts.
+And some financial assets in excess of the limit can be converted into exempt assets.
+For individuals that are near the financial limits, it is strongly recommended they consult with a Medicaid planning professional before application to ensure the best possibility of acceptance into Medicaid.

 Incorrectly reallocating income and / or assets can result in Medicaid ineligibility.
 For instance, in Florida, Medicaid has a 5-year Look Back Period.
-This is a period of time in which looks at all asset transfers in the last 5 years prior to Medicaid application are reviewed to ensure assets were not given away or sold under fair market value to meet the asset limit.
+This is a period of time that looks at all asset transfers in the last 5 years prior to Medicaid application.
+It is reviewed to ensure assets were not given away or sold under fair market value to meet the asset limit.

 Florida offers six programs for non-Medicaid eligible seniors that provide services, supports, and financial assistance for eldercare.